DKlautsch/HauntedMemories/README.md

 ### To Do - Week 8
 - [x] Finish 1st Person Camera
+- [x] Add CameraProjectionType and Viewport to Camera
+- [x] Add ThirdPersonController
+- [x] Add RenderManager to render Scene data and remove Draw from Scene
-- [ ] Convert SceneManager and CameraManager to inherit from DrawableGameComponent and GameComponent
+- [x] Convert SceneManager and CameraManager to inherit from DrawableGameComponent and GameComponent
+- [x] Add Camera::Viewport
+- [x] Add support for Material alpha and diffuse color
+- [x] Increase decimal precision on Camera::rotation in perf utility to 2 decimal places to support accurate curve creation
+- [x] Added GDEvent
+- [ ] Add RailController, DriveController
+- [ ] Add support for cloning GameObjects, Camera
 - [ ] Add ActionType enum to support turning Update and Draw on/off during gameplay (hint: use when menu is shown) for specific GameObject and Scene
-- [ ] Change List to SortedList in GameObjectList to sort by material and reduce rendertime
-- [ ] Add support for cloning GameObjects
-- [ ] Add Camera::Viewport
-- [ ] Add clean/dirty flag to Transform on change
-- [ ] Add event notification on Transform change
-- [ ] Practice extension of a class (see Extensions)
-- [ ] Add Integer2 for use with screen resolution to prevent need to typecast - see InitializeGraphics()
-- [ ] Refactor RotationBehaviour
 - [ ] Move level-specific methods to Level class